Farms Fact Sheet

 About MPAC

-The Municipal Property Assessment Corporation (MPAC) is an independent, not-for-profit corporation funded by all Ontario municipalities, and is accountable to the Province, municipalities and property owners.
+The Municipal Property Assessment Corporation (MPAC) is an independent, not-for-profit corporation funded by all Ontario municipalities and is accountable to the Province, municipalities and property owners.
 Our role is to value and classify all properties in Ontario in compliance with the Assessment Act and regulations set by the Government of Ontario.

-• Our assessments provide the foundation that municipalities use to calculate the property taxes needed to pay for community services.
+• Our assessments provide the foundation municipalities use to calculate the property taxes needed to pay for community services.

 • Our assessors are trained experts in the field of valuation and apply appraisal industry standards and best practices.